 Paint Strokes & Wooden Panels

 Fast forwarding to my high school and college my love for color grew stronger but my resources changed.
-Instead of using soft and messy materials such chalk, I switched to a more compact material like prisma color pencils and paint.
+Instead of using soft and messy materials such as chalk, I switched to a more compact material like Prisma color pencils and paint.
 Just like life as I switched materials I also needed to learn and understand the new ways it can be applied.
 Removing the messy dust ways meant that I could focus more on the detail of my creations.
 Taking more ownership of what I was creating vs letting things flow in any direction the chalk may present itself.
 In gaining more control I also gained more direction in what and how I wanted to create.
 This opened new doors for me to expand what the status quo of art making meant.
 I could now try new surfaces; such as wood and fabric.
 It was in this very moment another spark was made between my paint brush and wood!

 You might ask why I chose wood instead of the traditional canvas surface.
 My reasoning comes from my love for the organic richness of a simple natural foundation.
 There is something special in the moment I share between my paint brush as it glides across a fresh wood panel piece.
 A chemical and organic connection between two foreign materials coming together to create something new and bold.
-In my mind’s eye, I can see the genetic connection of color, oil, wood and motion.
+In my mind’s eye, I can see the genetic connection of color, oil, wood, and motion.
 It’s like a beautiful symphony planning at the opera right when all the instruments align in harmony.
-The strokes of a paintbrush against the wood lays down the foundation of my artist home.
+The strokes of a paintbrush against the wood lay down the foundation of my artist home.
 Wood is one of the most important organic material that can be found and turned into so many different things.
 From providing a surface to create to providing a home to keep you safe.
 It is in this organic nature that I find most inspirational.
-Turning my creations into organic inspiration that can fit into any type of decor and home.
+Turning my creations into the organic inspiration that can fit into any type of decor and home.